 The Ring

 Even before the trail could be officially dedicated in the summer of 2002, Chris Scott convinced a reluctant Anstr Davidson that they had to be the first to run the entire Massanutten Trail.
-Having beaten others to the glory of christening the trail with their run in April of that year, Anstr and Chris were then kind enough to serve as the hosts for the first organized running of The Ring in the fall of 2002 (for others foolish enough not to heed their warnings that a sane person would not really want to do this run).
-Over the next four years the Lords of The Ring inducted new members into the Fellowship of the Ring.
-After a one-year sabbatical, The Ring returned in search of more victims, but under two new Ring Leaders.
+Having beaten others to the glory of christening the trail when they completed that initial circuit run in April of that year, Anstr and Chris were then kind enough to serve as the hosts for the first organized running of The Ring in the fall of 2002 (for others foolish enough not to heed their warnings that a sane person would not really want to do this run).
+Over the next four years the Lords of The Ring continued to induct new members into the Fellowship of the Ring.
+After a one-year sabbatical in 2006, The Ring returned in search of more victims, but under two new Ring Leaders.
 Chris and Anstr passed the burden on to Mike Bur and Quatro Hubbard, who have remained in charge since.

 The Fellowship of The Ring

 The selective amnesia of most trail runners is an amazing thing to behold.
-Virtually every finisher touches on these three themes before they drift off to sleep: the aid stations and volunteers were great; the finishing descent down Signal Knob sucks; and thank goodness that is done, so that I never have to do it again.
-Yet somehow many do return to beat themselves up on that rocky Massanutten Trail yet again.
+Virtually every finisher touches on these three themes before they drift off to sleep after completing their 71-mile run: the aid stations and volunteers were great; the finishing descent down Signal Knob sucks; and thank goodness that this is done, so that I never have to do it again.
+Yet somehow many do return to beat themselves up on the rocky Massanutten Trail yet again.

 How to Enter

 In order to enter The Ring, you will need to demonstrate that you are "qualified" to run in this event.
-Being a member of The Fellowship obviously meets this requirement.
+A runner who is already a member of The Fellowship obviously meets this requirement.
 Otherwise, we are just looking for runners to fall into one of the following two simple categories in order to gain entry into The Ring:

-- Completion of a trail 50 miler *AND* recent experience on the Massanutten trails (e.g. Tom Corris's "Massanutten Training Academy" MMT 100 training runs).
+- Completion of a trail 50 miler *AND* recent experience on the Massanutten trails (e.g. "Massanutten Training Academy" MMT 100 training runs).

 OR